centrahq/api-documentation/user/pages/01.overview/05.taxes/docs.md

-To learn more about configuring Taxes in Centra, see article [Tax groups](https://support.centra.com/centra-sections/settings/tax-groups) our Suppoprt site.
+To learn more about configuring Taxes in Centra, see article [Tax groups](https://support.centra.com/centra-sections/settings/tax-groups) on our Suppoprt site.